God of War III: Combat

 Kratos' main weapon is the Blades of Exile, replacing the Blades of Athena used in previous installments and the opening moments of the game.
 The weapon is a pair of blades attached to chains wrapped around Kratos' wrists and forearms that can be swung in a number of maneuvers.
 During the game, Kratos acquires new weapons—the Claws of Hades, the Nemean Cestus, and the Nemesis Whip—with other combat options.
-The Nemean Cestus, a pair of gauntlets, and the Nemesis Whip, similar to the Blades of Exile, are required to advance in parts of the game; for example, the Nemean Cestus is needed to break through objects composed of onyx.
+The Nemean Cestus, a pair of gauntlets, and the Nemesis Whip, similar to the Blades of Exile, crafted by Hephaestus initially intended to use it against Kratos but Kratos somehow manages to turn it against him.
+These weapons are required to advance in parts of the game; for example, the Nemean Cestus is needed to break through objects composed of onyx.

 Unlike in previous games, magical abilities are learned with the acquisition of a new weapon, giving each weapon its own magic attack; for example, the Army of Sparta may only be used with the Blades of Exile.
 Magic gives Kratos a variety of ways to attack and kill enemies, such as the Claws of Hades' Soul Summon ability, which conjures souls to attack enemies.
 Other magic includes the Nemean Cestus' Nemean Roar and the Nemesis Whip's Nemesis Rage.
 In addition to four primary weapons, three secondary ones, known as Items, are acquired: the Bow of Apollo, the Head of Helios, and the Boots of Hermes.
 All three are required to advance in certain stages of the game; for example, the Head of Helios can be used as a lantern in dark areas and to reveal hidden doorways.